LLNL Externship

 Students and faculty walking through Muir Woods

-Ruby Gilmore, Professor Shauna Bennett, John Henry Lotz-McMillen hiking in Muir Woods.
+Ruby Gilmore, Professor Shauna Bennett, and John Henry Lotz-McMillen hiking in Muir Woods.

 The Palace of Fine Arts at night